Program Duration: Full-Time: 2 years | Part-Time: 3 years

 Evidence-based decision-making that is informed by consideration of data is a key feature of the modern criminal justice system.
 This program will prepare students to become data analysts who are able to consider the full range of ethical and social implications of these decisions.

-This program offers a unique perspective with its focus on ethical considerations of managing and analyzing large data sets to make evidence driven decisions in the field of criminal justice.
-This program is timely as debates about how, when and whether to utilize predictive models and algorithms for criminal justice decisions have not been resolved.
-Possessing an understanding of the ethical and social implications of these debates will better prepare Marquette University-trained data analysts to engage these debates and questions while working in the field.
+This program offers a unique perspective with its focus on ethical considerations of managing and analyzing large data sets to make evidence-driven decisions in the field of criminal justice.
+This program is timely because debates about how, when and whether to use predictive models and algorithms for criminal justice decisions have not been resolved.
+Possessing an understanding of the ethical and social implications of these debates will better prepare Marquette University-trained data analysts to engage in these debates and questions while working in the field.

 Additional Program Highlights

-The 30-credit interdisciplinary program is designed to utilize Marquette University’s faculty expertise in the Criminology and Law Studies and Data Science programs.
+The 30-credit interdisciplinary program is designed to use Marquette University’s faculty expertise in the criminology and law studies and data science programs.
 This union has resulted in an innovative and pioneering interdisciplinary graduate program that prepares graduates to be successful and impactful as criminal justice data analysts.

-The Master of Science in Criminal Justice Data Analytics program will inform planning, decision making and problem solving in criminal justice agencies, including police departments, department of corrections, courts and district attorneys’ offices, as well as in nonprofit agencies whose interests revolve around public safety.
+The master of science in criminal justice data analytics program will inform planning, decision-making and problem-solving in criminal justice agencies, including police departments, departments of corrections, courts and district attorneys’ offices, as well as in nonprofit agencies whose interests revolve around public safety.